 AMS, mild to moderate symptoms

-Headache, plus at least one of the following:
+Headache, plus at least one of:

 Nausea or vomiting